Adversarial Multiple Access Channels with Individual Injection Rates: Conclusion

 We introduced a model of adversarial queuing on multiple access channels in which individual injection rates are associated with nodes.
 The partitioning of the aggregate rate among the nodes constrains the adversary but is unknown to the nodes.
 We developed a number of algorithms for the aggregate rate~$1$ that transmit packets with bounded latency.
 The bounds on queue size and packet latency of our algorithms are not expressed in terms of the distribution of the aggregate injection rate among the nodes as their individual rates, but are given only in terms of the number of nodes~$n$ and the burstiness, which equals the window size~$w$ for the aggregate rate~$1$.

-The purpose of this work was to compare the communication environments determined by multiple access channels in which adversaries are determined by individual injection rates with channels in which adversaries are constrained only by global injection rates.
+The purpose of this work was to compare the communication environments determined by multiple access channels in which adversaries are determined by individual injection rates with channels in which adversaries are constrained only by global injection rates, as studied in~\cite{ChlebusKR09}.
 In both environments, no property of adversaries is known to algorithms.
 A comparison of these adversarial models was to be in terms of the attainable quality of broadcasting, for the maximum throughput of~$1$.
 The main discovered difference between the globally-restrained and individually-restrained adversaries is that bounded packet latency by non-adaptive algorithms is achievable in an adversarial model in which individual injection rates are associated with nodes, which is impossible for adversaries that are globally-restrained only.

 We developed algorithms for a window-type adversary with packet latency that is close to asymptotically optimal in the following two cases.
 One is when the algorithms are adaptive and channels are without collision detection.
 Another is when algorithms are non-adaptive but channels are with collision detection.
 Packet latency of non-adaptive algorithms for channels without collision detection turned out to be more challenging to restrict.
 The algorithm we developed achieves $\cO(nw)$ bound on packet latency.
 This algorithm avoids conflicts for access to the channel.
 As we showed, packet latency has to be $\Omega(nw)$ for such conflict-avoiding algorithms.
 This means that the developed algorithm is best possible in this class in terms of asymptotic packet latency.

 The question if a non-adaptive algorithm can achieve packet latency that is asymptotically smaller than~$nw$, for channels without collision detection and for window-type adversaries of individual injection rates, remains open.

 The adversarial model considered in this work is of the window type.
-It is a natural question to ask how to extend it to the general leaky-bucket case, and how would such an adversarial model affect algorithms' performance.
-In the case of globally-constrained adversaries with injection rate~$1$, it was shown in~\cite{ChlebusKR09} that the two models of window and leaky-bucket adversaries make a difference for suitably small systems.
+It is a natural question to ask how to extend the adversarial model of individual injection rates to the general leaky-bucket case, and how would such an adversarial model affect algorithms' performance.
+In the case of globally-constrained adversaries with injection rate~$1$, it was shown in~\cite{ChlebusKR09} that the two models of window and leaky-bucket adversaries make a difference even for small size systems.